-- Behavior therapy is used to teach your child how to control his actions and improve his behavior.
-This is done by teaching him how to change his behavior by looking at the results of his actions.
+- Behavior therapy is used to teach your child how to control his or her actions and improve his or her behavior.
+This is done by teaching him or her how to change his or her behavior by looking at the results of his or her actions.

 - Psychotherapy is also called talk therapy.
 Your child may have one-on-one visits with a therapist or with others in a group setting.

 - Stimulants help your child pay attention, concentrate better, and manage his or her energy.

 - Antidepressants help decrease or prevent depression or anxiety.
 It can also be used to treat other behavior problems.

 What can I do to support my child?

 - Be patient with your child.
 Try to stop his or her behavior problems quickly so they do not get out of control.
 It will not help to yell at your child to get him or her to behave.
 Stay calm and be direct.
 Always give him or her eye contact and explain why the behavior needs to stop.
 Try to be patient as your child learns new ways to behave well.